bmershon/d3-equidecompose/README.md

 #### Partials

-*partials.js* defines all the exports to be included in a `partials` global module.
+The file *partials.js* defines all the exports to be included in a `partials` global module.
 This module makes available functionality that would not otherwise be available in the completed d3-equidecompose module.
 For development purposes, this global lets *partial* functionality be tested.

 ```html
 <script src="partials.js"></script>